fraserriver/linq2dbhelper/README.md

 # Linq2DbHelper

-The **Linq2DbHelper** project provides a helper `MyDataConnection` partial class that extends `Linq2DB.Data.DataConnection`.
-This project is to enhance Linq2Db to act more like Linq2Sql
+The **Linq2DbHelper** project is to enhance Linq2Db to act more like Linq2Sql.
+It provides a helper `MyDataConnection` partial class that extends `Linq2DB.Data.DataConnection`.
 It is designed to seamlessly integrate with your own `DataConnection` class and enhance its functionality through reflection.

 ## Features